-Acceleration stalls are most common on 4-stroke motocross bikes and are almost non-existent with 2-strokes.
-Twisting the throttle too quickly from low RPMs in taller gears can cause a "pop-stall".
+Stabbing at the throttle too quickly from low RPMs in taller gears can cause a "pop-stall".
 There are several things you can do to minimize acceleration stalls.
 On a modern 4-stroke, getting the pilot jet adjusted correctly with the fuel screw is very important.
 Remember that temperature and elevation have a significant effect on your pilot jet setting.
 A heavier flywheel weight can also reduce acceleration stalls.
 Higher engagement speeds and softer engagement rates with the z-Start Pro will tend to reduce the incidence of acceleration stalls.
-Finally, good throttle control, rolling on the throttle instead of whacking it open, will reduce acceleration stalls.
+Finally, good throttle control, feeding in the throttle instead of stabbing it open, will reduce acceleration stalls.

 Braking stalls are caused by the engine being decelerated very quickly to the idle point and/or the clutch not releasing quickly enough.
 Again, good low-speed carburetion is key to prevent braking stalls.
-Higher engagement RPMs and idle speeds will also reduce braking stalls.
+Higher engagement speeds and idle speeds will also reduce braking stalls.
 Often times, just slightly raising the bikes idle speed will eliminate braking stalls.

-Detail Setting Descriptions
+Detailed Setting Descriptions